polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Both BLIS and OpenBLAS use inline assembly microkernels and other hand written components that are composed in a modular/reusable way.
 OTOH, we've been trying to generate all our code all the way down, including using LLVM's instruction selection, scheduling, and register allocation.
-Note that we've got here with the following values of M_C, K_C, M_R, N_R, K_U through hop.matmul as indicated
+Note that we've got here through the hop.matmul with the values of M_C, K_C, M_R, N_R, K_U indicated
 below:

 ```mlir